Leo Strauss: Strauss's interpretation of Plato's Republic

-According to Strauss, The Republic by Plato is not "a blueprint for regime reform" (a play on words from Karl Popper's Open Society and Its Enemies, which attacks The Republic for being just that).
+According to Strauss, the Republic by Plato is not "a blueprint for regime reform" (a play on words from Karl Popper's The Open Society and Its Enemies, which attacks The Republic for being just that).
 Strauss quotes Cicero: "The Republic does not bring to light the best possible regime but rather the nature of political things—the nature of the city."

 Strauss argued that the city-in-speech was unnatural, precisely because "it is rendered possible by the abstraction from eros".
-Though skeptical of "progress", Strauss was equally skeptical about political agendas of "return"—that is, going backward instead of forward.
+Though skeptical of "progress," Strauss was equally skeptical about political agendas of "return"—that is, going backward instead of forward.
 In fact, he was consistently suspicious of anything claiming to be a solution to an old political or philosophical problem.
 He spoke of the danger in trying finally to resolve the debate between rationalism and traditionalism in politics.
 In particular, along with many in the pre-World War II German Right, he feared people trying to force a world state to come into being in the future, thinking that it would inevitably become a tyranny.
 Hence he kept his distance from the two totalitarianisms that he denounced in his century, both fascists and communists.

 Strauss and Karl Popper

-Strauss actively rejected Karl Popper's views as illogical.
+Strauss rejected Karl Popper's views as illogical.
 He agreed with a letter of response to his request of Eric Voegelin to look into the issue.
 In the response, Voegelin wrote that studying Popper's views was a waste of precious time, and "an annoyance".
 Specifically about The Open Society and Its Enemies and Popper's understanding of Plato's The Republic, after giving some examples, Voegelin wrote:

 Strauss proceeded to show this letter to Kurt Riezler, who used his influence in order to oppose Popper's appointment at the University of Chicago.